naysw/Fleet_Management_System/README.md

 Note: For REST full `vehicles` api , you can find out more detail on `.http/vehicles.http` file

-In the next step, we can not start create booking if you have `one customer , one vehicle, one service`, if not make sure you create it correctly.
+If you have ready that everything we need before create booking `one customer , one vehicle, one service`, we can now start create booking if you have , if not make sure you create it correctly.

 ## (2) Register Booking